johnvenkiah/CI_MS2_John_Venkiah/README.md

 **User stories/site-owner goals covered:**

 2. Be presented with a well designed, user-friendly interface

 3. Experience the same quality in design, user interaction and structure on small mobile devices, tablets as on larger screens

 4. Get responses and confirmation from the website by my interactions with it

 5. Be able to play a quiz on note names, symbols and note lengths

 6. Get points if I answer a question right

 7. See a timer ticking down from one minute

 8. See an end game screen alerting me of my score and how the quiz went

 9. Be able to choose to close the end game screen or play again

 16. Display a menu in a navigation bar or popout menu at the top of the page

-17. Display a quiz for users to test their
+17. Display a quiz for users to test their knowledge

 21. Have a website that contains validated HTML, CSS and JavaScript